adamkrawczyk/rosbot_patrol_simulation/README.md

 On your computer you should see window with bounding boxes around things that our neural network recognized.

-If one of your sensor detect's movement robot will go to poing assigned to this sensor and look for people, once it detect you should recive mail.
+If one of your sensor detects movement robot will go to poing assigned to this sensor and look for people, once it detect you should receive mail.

 In case you have no motion sensor just publish to the topic robot is listening for move `$ rostopic pub /motion_trigger simulation/EspTrigger "id: 1 move: 1" ` with appropirate id numer.